Astros vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jose Abreu and the Houston Astros will hit the field against the New York Mets and Francisco Lindor on Tuesday at 8:10 PM ET, at Minute Maid Park.
+Alex Bregman and the Houston Astros play Francisco Lindor and the New York Mets at Minute Maid Park on Wednesday.
+First pitch is at 2:10 PM ET.

-The Mets are +115 moneyline underdogs for this matchup with the Astros (-140).
-The contest's total has been set at 7.5 runs.
+Oddsmakers list the Astros as -155 favorites on the moneyline, while giving the underdog Mets +125 moneyline odds to win.
+The total for the game is set at 8.5 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.